wso2/docs-is/en/docs/learn/username-recovery.md

     Notification Internally Management** checkbox.

     !!! note
-        - The recommended  **Recovery callback URL regex** to use when testing the product is `^https:\/\/localhost:9443\/.*`.
-But user should modify it meet their requirements when they are deploying the product.
+        The recommended  **Recovery callback URL regex** to use when testing the product is `^https:\/\/localhost:9443\/.*`.
+However, users should modify it to meet their requirements when they deploy the product.

     For more information on the fields seen on this screen, see [Account Recovery REST API](../../develop/using-the-account-recovery-rest-apis).